 I interrupted him.
 “You think she ran away too!”
 There also may have been some expletives, I don’t remember.

 “Is there a reason you don’t believe she ran away?”

 His voice was very gentle.
 Problem is there’s like, a bowl of propane in my stomach and just by talking to me Father Keeler had dropped a match into it.

 I could think of no rational reason to believe she was in danger other than this: “She would have told me.”

 Father Keeler gave me a sad, sympathetic smile and said, “Madelyn kept her secrets.
 I think you know that.”

 I had to look away and clench my jaw so I didn’t just break down in tears.

 He said, “did you know, for example, that Madelyn believed that she was having prophetic dreams?”

-Now look, it’s one thing for cops to tell you that your best friend is failing half her classes, gave up on all her hobbies and is doing a bunch of drugs, and entirely another for her priest to tell you she thinks she can see the future.
+Now look, it’s one thing for cops to tell you that your best friend is failing half her classes, gave up all her hobbies, and is doing a bunch of drugs, and entirely another for her priest to tell you she thinks she can see the future.